Get quick access to some much-needed cash with a small personal loan.

 - Dodgy lenders.
 The personal loan market can tend to attract some dodgy lending companies from time to time.
 Make sure to do your research on a lender before you take out a loan, as getting into bed with an unscrupulous lender could end up costing you big.

-How to apply for small personal loans
+How to apply for a small personal loan

 Before you decide on the right small personal loan for your needs, use the comparison table on this page to compare your options.
-Once you’ve found a loan that suits you, click ‘Go to Site’ to follow a link through to the lender’s website.
+Once you’ve found a loan that suits you, click "Go to Site" to follow a link through to the lender’s website.

 Eligibility requirements may vary from one lender to the next, but typically you’ll need to be over the age of 18, have a good credit rating and be an Australian citizen or permanent resident.
 You’ll also have to provide your name and contact details, proof of income, and details of your assets and liabilities when applying.